-On June 1, 2017, President Trump announced that the United States will withdraw from the Paris Climate Agreement.
+In 2017, President Trump announced that the United States will withdraw from the Paris Climate Agreement.
 The Trump administration sent its official withdrawal to the United Nations, and the withdrawal will be official in November of 2020 after the one year waiting period.

-Carbon credits are the extra credit in this benefit/penalty scheme, and they are also the reason that a cap-and-trade system could become so important for agriculture.
+Carbon credits are part of this benefit/penalty scheme, and they are also the reason that a cap-and-trade system could become so important for agriculture.
 These credits are earned through carbon sequestration, which is the capture and secure storage of carbon dioxide that would otherwise be emitted to or remain in the atmosphere.
 The ability of plants to sequester carbon through photosynthesis plays an important role in removal of carbon dioxide from the atmosphere.
 Carbon is sequestered (and thus credit is earned) by conservation farming (typically no-till or strip-till practices), grass plantings, the installation and use of anaerobic methane digesters, or tree plantings and reforestation.
 The amount of carbon sequestered is verified by an approved verifier, either in person or on paper, depending on the amount claimed.

 The first step in determining carbon credits is to develop carbon baselines.
 These baselines, established through scientific modeling, determine the measure of carbon sequestered as of a certain date.
 In other words, the baseline measures the amount of greenhouse gas emissions that would have resulted without any additional carbon-sequestering practices.
 The term for the consequential net effect of the carbon-sequestering practices is additionality.
 It requires measurement of the difference between the baseline and the final greenhouse gas reduction benefit.